tormath1/tweetogo/README.md

 ### Requirements

 Before installing TweetoGo, you need to get one token from the `BotFather`, `access-token`, `access-token-secret`, `consumer-key` and `consumer-key` from Twitter APIs.
-Export theses token like this:
+Export these tokens like this:

 ```shell
 $ cat > secrets.sh <<EOF